-- A notebook or paper to write on. - Your project's notebook, if you keep notes on paper rather than digitally. - A pen or several pens, if you like to write in different colours - Headphones ideally ones that block out noise a bit.
-I find the in-ear type work brilliantly for me, and they're cheap. - A drink tea, coffee, water, whatever you like. - Any snacks that you might want, especially during a longer writing session. - Books that you're using for research or inspiration. - Anything you need if your room is too warm/cold, like a fan or a dressing gown (robe).
-I have fingerless gloves on my desk in the winter because my hands often get cold when I'm typing. - Anything else you want to use while writing e.g. scented candles and a lighter.
+- A notebook or paper to write on. - Your project's notebook, if you keep notes on paper. - A pen or several pens, if you like to write in different colours.

+- Headphones ideally ones that block out noise a bit.
+I find the in-ear type work brilliantly for me, and they're cheap. - A drink tea, coffee, water, whatever you like. - Any snacks you might want, especially during a longer writing session. - Books that you're using for research or inspiration. - Anything you need if your room is too warm/cold, like a fan or a dressing gown (robe).
+I keep fingerless gloves on my desk in the winter!